Skip to content

 1. Locate the "Aetherial TX EQ" or "Aetherial RX EQ" sub-container in the Aetherial Audio (TXDSP) parent container in the applet panel.

-2. Look at the curve area β€” the 110 px tall display showing a grid, the summed EQ response, the live FFT analyzer overlay, and the peak-hold trace.
+2. Look at the curve area β€” the 110 px tall display showing a grid, the summed EQ response, the live FFT analyzer overlay, the peak-hold trace, and any active reference curve overlay.

 3. Trace the summed EQ response curve across the frequency axis.
 It reflects the cumulative response of all enabled bands for that path.